jonataslaw/getx/README.md

 I love this Widget, is so simple, yet, so useful!

-Is a `const Stateless` Widget that has a getter `controller` for a registered `Controller`, that's all.
+It is a `const Stateless` Widget that has a getter `controller` for a registered `Controller`, that's all.

 ```dart
  class AwesomeController extends GetxController {